 Michael Haft Sensei, 5th Dan - dojo Instructor

 Mike’s first experience with Budo began in the 1980s when his parents introduced him to karate.
 During his teenage years he began learning t’ai chi ch’uan as well as occasionally dabbling in other arts just to see what they were like - a habit he has continued with ever since.
 However, it was in 1997 at the age of eighteen that he first encountered the art that was to become his main focus: aikido.
 Mike was introduced to aikido when he began studying at university in Plymouth, under the tutelage of Geoff Flather Sensei.
-Mike became an instructor in 2002 when he founded the Imperial College Aikido Club.
+Mike became an instructor in 2002 when he founded the Imperial College Aikido Club in London.
 Since then he has gone on to found a number of other aikido clubs.
 Whilst studying for his PhD, he founded the present incarnation of the Aberdeen University Aikido Club in September 2004 and the Aberdeen City Aikido Club in April 2006, he also oversaw the creation of an aikido club at Robert Gordon’s University in 2007.
 Also while studying in Aberdeen Mike studied kendo with Kazuo Yamazaki Sensei for a few years and helped him set up the first ever Aberdeen University Kendo Club.

 Rebecca Haft Sensei, 2nd Dan